witty91/gester/README.md

 to have my screen rotate, and just added a system call within that script to send the SIGUSR1 signal to gester.

 # plans for the future
-I do plan to add some more gestures in the future and am open to suggestions.
+I don't plan to add more gestures in the future,since I've noticed that everything I wanted is there, but I am open to suggestions.